 Staff told us the tool they used at the start of every shift to calculate how many patients were on each ward and how many nurses were required to care for them did not calculate the acuity of patients.
 This tool was used to feed into a second tool used by senior leaders to identify the areas of the hospital with the most patient need, so that staff could be moved from areas with higher staff ratios to avoid patient harm.
 They said the use of these tools meant they often worked in unsafe situations.
-Staff told us when they voiced their concerns over the continued use of these tools, they did not feel like they had been heard at the trust's executive level.
+Staff told us when they voiced their concerns over the continued use of these tools, they did not feel like they had been heard at trust's executive level.
 They said this left them feeling unvalued.

 Staff were not always experienced, qualified or held the right skills and knowledge to meet the needs of patients.
-Matrons and directors of nursing met at least twice daily to review nurse staffing and skill mix across the hospital sites.
+Matrons and Directors of Nursing met at least twice daily to review nurse staffing and skill mix across the hospital sites.
 Due to the trust's chronically low staffing levels, staff were often moved to work on wards outside of the specialism to cover areas of the hospital with the lowest staffing levels.
 This meant staff were not always competent to carry out their role as effectively in these settings

 Senior nursing leaders told us they were mindful about moving staff to ensure they were not moved to areas where they did not feel competent to carry out their role.
 They told us staff were asked before they were moved and if staff did not feel they were able to work safely in another area, this would be respected.
-Some nursing staff told us they felt unable to refuse when asked to work on other wards for fear of reprisals.
+Some nursing staff told us they felt unable to refuse when asked to work on other wards for fear of reprisal.
 When staff were moved, senior nursing staff told us they tried to introduce staff to the ward manager of the ward, as they recognised walking on to a new ward and a new team could be daunting.

-Matrons and leaders recognised the challenges of ensuring safe nursing levels and the impact moving staff around had on morale.
+Matrons and leaders recognised the challenges of ensuring safe nursing levels and the impact moving staff around, had on morale.
 They expressed their concerns about health care assistants, nurses, and junior doctors being moved to cover absence on other wards, especially to cover areas outside of their speciality.
 Staff told us, not knowing where in the hospital you would be working before you went to work was stressful, as was working in areas of the hospital outside their specialism.
 They said this caused them stress because they did not have the skills and experience to deliver the care and treatment required.
 They also said this had an impact on continuity of care for patients.

 Nurse to patient ratios did not always meet hospital standards.
 We looked at average staffing rates on wards for August 2022.
-On ward C3 the percentage of qualified nurses for day shifts was 99.1%.
-However, the percentage of HCAs was 73.2%.
-On ward B4 there was an average 116.5% of qualified nurses and 57.6% of HCAs.
+On the Emergency Surgical Care Unit the fill rate of qualified staff was 90.6% and 86.5% of the template for health care assistants.
+On ward 7 (left and right) the fill rate was 93.35% for qualified nurses and 74.8% for health care assistants.
 Staff told us supernumerary staff, for example student nurses and nurses still on induction, were frequently used to provide patient care when wards were short staffed.
-This did not ensure staff with the right skills and competency were deployed consistently to meet the needs of patients.
+This did not ensure staff with the right skills and competence were deployed consistently to meet the needs of patients.